 While there are many different types of cable internet, they all have a few common features.
 First, they are always bundled with television and telephone services.
 Second, they are usually delivered through coaxial cables.
 These features are what make cable internet so convenient for people.

 Cable internet is a great choice for business users and families who need high-speed internet in their homes.
-Cable internet is the type of internet that comes in a cable or wires that connect your computer to the tv.
-The benefits of cable internet are many, including high speed, easy installation, and less likely to experience connection issues. – This is a review of cable internet plans and the pros and cons of each.
+It comes in a cable or wires that connect your computer to the TV.
+The benefits of cable internet are many, including high speed, easy installation, and less likely to experience connection issues.
+This is a review of cable internet plans and the pros and cons of each.

 What is cable internet?

-Cable Internet is a type of Internet service that connects directly to your home via cable.
-Cable Internet service can be provided by an internet service provider (ISP) or a telecommunications company.
-These services typically offer faster speeds and lower prices than their DSL counterpart.
+Cable Internet is a service that connects directly to your home via cable.
+It can be provided by an internet service provider (ISP) or a telecommunications company.
+These services typically offer faster speeds and lower prices than their DSL counterparts.

 ISPs provide cable Internet service as part of their basic package and charge monthly fees.
 On the other hand, telecommunications companies usually offer cable Internet service as a stand-alone service at no additional cost.

 Cable Internet offers fast speeds, low prices, and is relatively easy to set up.
 However, it’s not always as reliable as its DSL counterpart.
-To ensure that you choose the right cable Internet provider, read our in-depth comparison of all of your area’s major cable Internet providers.
+To ensure you choose the right cable Internet provider, read our in-depth comparison of your area’s major providers.

 Types of cable Internet services